Chart Color Schemes

 Parap's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-A significant majority, 76.9%, report being completely clear of medical ailments, compared to Greater Darwin's 79.9%.
-Parap has a higher proportion of seniors aged 65 and over at 12.0% (359 people) than Greater Darwin's 11.0%.
-Health outcomes among seniors in Parap are notably strong, mirroring the general population's health profile.
+The most prevalent medical conditions are mental health issues and asthma, affecting 6.5% and 5.6% of residents respectively.
+76.9% of residents declare themselves completely clear of medical ailments, compared to Greater Darwin's 79.9%.
+Parap has 12.0% of residents aged 65 and over (361 people), higher than Greater Darwin's 11.0%.
+Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health